Greek Church offers up property to help Athens raise funds for debt

 He did not say what kinds of business developments he had in mind.

-It is unclear how much property the Church owns as its structure is decentralised and Greece has no central land registry.
+It is unclear how much property the Church owns as its structure is decentralized and Greece has no central land registry.

 It has not received any loans since last August and risks running out of cash within weeks while Prime Minister Alexis Tsipras's new leftist government seeks to strike a deal with creditors on reforms.